ria4/lajujabot/README.md

 ### How it works

 We make use of [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) & webhooks via [twitchAPI](https://github.com/Teekeks/pyTwitchAPI).
 Basically the twitchAPI library sets up a webhook which will make Twitch report go-live events to a public domain under your control.
-When the alert reaches your side, it triggers the bot into sending a message to every chat which subscribed to the related Twitch channel.
+When the alert reaches your side (usually ~1mn after the streamer actually goes live), it triggers the bot into sending a message to every chat which subscribed to the related Twitch channel.

 ### What it needs